What is ocean acidification? Here’s a quick answer and definition to this:

 Since the beginning of the industrial era, the ocean has absorbed 525 billion tons of CO2, around 22 million tons a day.
 Initially, scientists believed that this feature of the oceans was positive, something that would relieve the atmosphere of greater amounts of carbon dioxide and slow down the warming of the planet.

 But, as studies have progressed, they have realized that this comes at a weighty cost to the balance of ocean ecosystems.
 The changes have been occurring so quickly, “faster than any known change in ocean chemistry in the last 50 million years.”
 This means that organisms have not had time to keep up.
 They haven’t been able to adapt to the increased acidity and decrease pH that makes up their habitats.

 The pH Scale Explained

 The pH scale ranges from 0 to 14, with the mid-point, 7, being neutral.
-Numbers higher than 7 are considered “basic” or alkaline, while numbers lower than 7 are “acidic.”
-Who the pH number goes down, the acidity goes up.
-The more hydrogen ions, means higher acidity and a lower pH.
+Numbers higher than seven are considered “basic” or alkaline, while numbers lower than seven are “acidic.”
+When the pH number goes down, the acidity goes up.
+More hydrogen ions means higher acidity and a lower pH.

 Today, the ocean’s average pH is around 8.1, which is basic.
 Scientists estimate that by the end of the 21st century, the ocean could have a pH level of 7.8.